intellistream/SAGE-Pub/docs_src/about.md

    Launches a pre-configured Docker container and sets up the Conda environment inside it.

 3. **Full Setup**
-   Launches the Docker container, installs all required dependencies (including **CANDY**, our in-house vector database), and sets up the Conda environment.
+   Launches the Docker container, installs all required dependencies (including **sage.db**, our in-house vector database), and sets up the Conda environment.

 ---